thefinalcutbg/QAN1xEditor/README.md

 ![Alt text](/screenshots/scr4.png?raw=true "Control Matrix")

 ## Setup
-Use the Visual Studio solution, or setup a new project by yourself.
+For Windows - use the Visual Studio solution, or setup a new project by yourself.
 Everything needed (except the Qt framework) is included in the repo.
+For Linux - use the included *.pro file for Qt Creator

 ## Contact
 Created by [@TheFinalCut](https://github.com/thefinalcutbg) - feel free to contact me!